ECCC-MSC/open-data/scripts/generate_variable_tables/README.md

 conda install -c conda-forge pyyaml bs4 gdal==3.5.2
 ```

+## Configuration

+The configuration file `config.yaml` allows the user to change certain settings, such as the path of the temporary directory with the `temporary` variable.
+In addition, the user may also change the path of the lookup tables, though it is not necessary.

+* `temporary`: Path of the temporary directory
+* `model_file`: Path of the lookup table for the datasets
+* `variable_file`: Path of the lookup table for the variables
+* `product_file`: Path of the lookup table for the products
+* `level_file`: Path of the lookup table for the levels

 ## Execution

-Before running the script, rename the `temporary` variable in `main.py` to a directory with permissions.
+Before running the script, rename the value of the `temporary` variable in `config.yaml` to an existing directory in which you have permissions to read and write.

 **Note**: Avoid creating the temporary directory in your home, as you may exceed your disk quota while downloading files.